enable/coding-challenge/README.md

 To do this you will need to use the _siteVideoToImage_ link table, this database query is already coded for you.

 To create the thumbnail you'll need to look at the _clsImage_ class.
 You should use the _funFetch_ method.

+# Delivery #

+We don't mind how we get your code...

+* If you forked this repository you can send in a _pull-request_ on github.
+* If we've sent you this challenge as a Zip file or directly:
+  * you can send it back to us as a Zip via email.
+  * you can send us a dropbox link.